-For fundamental research: a metabolic stressor will be applied in a mouse model to induce one or more of the following metabolic disorder(s): obesity, Type 2 Diabetes, hyperlipidemia, atherosclerosis, NASH, nephropathy and retinopathy.
+The basic outline for fundamental research: a metabolic stressor will be applied in a mouse model to induce one or more of the following metabolic disorder(s): obesity, Type 2 Diabetes, hyperlipidemia, atherosclerosis, NASH, nephropathy and neurodegenerative disorders.

 For applied or translational research: again a metabolic stressor will be applied in a mouse model to induce one or more of these metabolic disorders, but a preventive or therapeutic intervention will be performed as well.
-Interventions will usually be nutritional/compound administration (via admix food, admix drinking water, gavages or injections or osmotic minipumps) but can also be other interventions (surgical removal of fat, exercise).
+Interventions will usually be nutritional/compound administration (via admix food, admix drinking water, gavages or injections or osmotic minipumps) but can also be other interventions (surgical removal of fat, exercise, delivery of RNAi via AAV vectors or siRNA).
+An example of a typical study design is provided in the appendix.